Angel-ML/angel/docs/apis/core_api_en.md

 ![](../img/angel_class_diagram.png)

-As shown above, Angel's core API classes, ordered by when they are called during model training in general, include:
+As shown above, Angel's core API classes, ordered by when (in general) they are called during model training, include:

 1. [MLRunner](MLRunner.md)
-	* MLRunner creates AngelClient from the factory based on Conf, and calls AngelClient's interfaces in order according to the standard `train` process
+	* MLRunner creates AngelClient from the factory class based on conf, and calls AngelClient's interfaces in order according to the standard `train` process

 * [AngelClient](AngelClient.md)
 	* Starts PSServer
-	* Initializes PSServer and load empty model
+	* Initializes PSServer and loads empty model
 	* After training, saves the model to HDFS from multiple PSServers

 * [TrainTask](Task.md)
-	* Starts `train` when called by AngelClient
+	* Starts `train` process when called by AngelClient

 * [DataBlock](DataBlock.md)
-	* TrainTask calls `parse` and `preProcess` methods to read data from HDFS and assemble the data into DataBlock that contains multiple LabeledData
+	* TrainTask calls `parse` and `preProcess` methods to read data from HDFS, and assemble data into DataBlock that contains multiple LabeledData
 	* TrainTask calls `train` method to create, and pass DataBlock to, the MLLearner object

 * [MLLearner](MLLearner.md)
-	* MLLearner calls its own `learn` method, reads DataBlock, computes the model delta, and pushes to / pull from with PSServer through the PSModel within the MLModel, eventually obtaining a complete MLModel
+	* MLLearner calls its own `learn` method, reads DataBlock, computes the model delta, and pushes to / pull from PSServer through PSModel inside MLModel, eventually obtaining a complete MLModel

 * [MLModel](MLModel.md)
 	* According to the algorithm's need, creates and holds multiple PSModels